Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: Problem Formulation of Passive Detectors

 The attacker has two objectives.
 On one hand, he seeks to undermine the detector's performance; on the other hand, he aims at lowering the `lying cost' from the distortion of messages.
 To evaluate the detector's performance, we introduce the following detection rate $\hat{P}_D: \Gamma \rightarrow [0,1]$ and the false alarm rate $\hat{P}_F:\;\Gamma \rightarrow [0,1]$:

 The attacker also incurs a `lying cost' \cite{kartik2009lying_cost} for the discrepancy between the distorted and the original distribution.
 Such a lying cost results from anomaly detection techniques in security \cite{ali2015intrusion_detection_evasion}.
-Summarizing the two purposes and with the help of game potentials \cite{lloyd_1996potential_game}, we formulate the attacker's optimization problem as follows:
+Considering the KL divergence as the penalty function, we formulate the attacker's optimization problems as follows.
+For $j\in\{0,1\}$ and $(\sigma_0,\sigma_1)\in\bar{A}_S$,